AtlasPublicPolicy/charging-use-spec/core-specification/registration-and-session-data-reference.md

 Station usage is tracked by collecting data on:
 * **individual charging sessions** — the period between when a user connects their vehicle (plug in) and disconnects their vehicle (plug out).
 * **station operating costs** — summary data on energy, maintenance and repair costs over the reporitng interval.

-The [data provider](../glossary.md) collects session data for each reporting period as defined by the [program administrator](../glossary.md).
-The data is transmitted to the [data aggregator](../glossary.md) by the [data provider](global-reference.md) (or [obligated party](../glossary.md) in the case where they operate their stations).
-Session data includes key information about how, when, and, for how long a charger is in use.
-Session data is keyed to the station and individual port (for multiport stations) where it occurred and inherits all above attributes of the participant, project, and site as shown in Figure 2.

 **Figure 2.
 Operating Data Reporting Hierarchy**
 ```mermaid